mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 ## Introduction to Convolutional Neural Networks Architecture

-DISCLAIMER : some of the notes and defenitions in this section has taken from other articles, all of them are listed on [Refrences](#refrences)
+DISCLAIMER : Some of the notes and defenitions in this section has taken from other articles, all of them are listed on [Refrences](#refrences)

 Convolutional neural networks are comprised of two specific elements, namely convolutional layers and pooling layers.